 One of our objectives is to grow and remain stable in the company with which we work.
 Every time we see a champion employee who started at the bottom and worked their way up the organizational ladder, it inspires us.
 However, certain circumstances compelled us to pause and consider whether we are in the correct position to continue or stop.
 I once found myself in a parallel situation.
 I was debating whether I deserved to stay or let go and resign.

 I enjoyed my job!
 Every day, I learn something unique.
-Working in the facility management industry taught me to become more patient, versatile, and connect with various backgrounds.
+Working in the facility management industry taught me to become more patient, and versatile, and to connect with various backgrounds.
 I’ve honed my administration and time management skills.
 It made me happy to meet people from all walks of life and learn from them.
 I’ve met some incredible coworkers.

 Later, I found myself exhausted, confused, and discouraged despite all of this.
 It reached the point of me re-evaluating my professional and personal well-being.